Donald Pierce

 Donald Pierce is a supervillain appearing in American comic books published by Marvel Comics.
-The character is depicted as a cyborg and is commonly an enemy of the X-Men.
+Created by writer Chris Claremont and artist John Byrne, the character first appeared in The Uncanny X-Men #132 (April 1980).
+Pierce is typically depicted as a wealthy yet genocidal businessman who possesses a cyborg body and an intense hatred of mutants, bringing him into repeated conflict with the X-Men.

-Donald Pierce appears in the 2017 film Logan, portrayed by Boyd Holbrook.
+The character made his live-action debut in the 2017 film Logan, portrayed by Boyd Holbrook.

 Publication history

-Donald Pierce first appeared in The Uncanny X-Men #132 April 1980, and was created by Chris Claremont and John Byrne.
-Pierce's name and appearance were modeled by Byrne upon Donald Sutherland.
+Donald Pierce first appeared in The Uncanny X-Men #132 (April 1980), and was created by Chris Claremont and John Byrne.
+Byrne modeled Pierce's name and appearance after Donald Sutherland.
 The character's last name comes from Benjamin Franklin "Hawkeye" Pierce, Sutherland's character in the 1970 film M*A*S*H.

 Fictional character biography

 Donald Pierce was born in Philadelphia, Pennsylvania.
 He first appears as a high-ranking member of the Inner Circle of the Hellfire Club, where he holds the position of White Bishop.
 However, Pierce is in fact a genocidal mutant hater, and has only joined the Hellfire Club to kill the Inner Circle's other members, all of whom are mutants.
 In addition to hating mutants, Pierce is also bigoted towards certain nationalities and harbors a sense of self-loathing due to his cyborg status, referring to himself as "only half a man".
 He is the CEO and principal shareholder of Pierce-Consolidated Mining, and operates out of a mining and laboratory complex in Cameron, Kentucky.
-Pierce and his mercenaries kidnap Professor X and Tessa in a plot against the Hellfire Club and X-Men, but he is defeated by the Professor despite a device shielding against telepathic attacks.
-Pierce is handed over to Tessa of the Hellfire Club, expelled from the Inner Circle, and taken to a secret holding facility in one of Shaw Industries' Kentucky installations.
+Pierce and his mercenaries kidnap Professor X and Tessa in a plot against the Hellfire Club and the X-Men, but he is defeated by the Professor despite a device shielding him against telepathic attacks.
+Pierce is handed over to Tessa of the Hellfire Club, expelled from the Inner Circle, and taken to a secret holding facility at Shaw Industries.